Distilling Unitary Operations: A No-Go Theorem and Minimal Realization

 \section{Fundamental Limits of 2-Slot Architectures}

 Our first main result reveals that no nontrivial universal $2$-slot purification strategy exists for qubit depolarizing noise:

-\begin{theorem}[No-go for $2$-slot purification] For all $\gamma\in(0,1)$, the depolarizing channel $\cN_{\gamma}$ admits no nontrivial $2$-slot ICO strategy satisfying the universal purification condition~\eqref{eq:purification_condition}. \end{theorem} \underline{\emph{Proof sketch.}} We prove that no $2$-slot ICO strategy can achieve any non-trivial fidelity improvement by showing that the optimal average fidelity improvement over all such protocols is bounded by zero.
+\begin{theorem}[No-go for $2$-slot purification] For all $\gamma\in(0,1)$, the depolarizing channel $\cN_{\gamma}$ admits no nontrivial $2$-slot ICO strategy satisfying the universal purification condition~\eqref{eq:purification_condition}.
+In fact,

+\end{theorem} \underline{\emph{Proof sketch.}} We prove that no $2$-slot ICO strategy can achieve any non-trivial fidelity improvement by showing that the optimal average fidelity improvement over all such protocols is bounded by zero.

 To quantify the average fidelity advantage of a general strategy $\mathcal{C}$ over a trivial purification protocol, we evaluate the objective via a trace expression $\operatorname{Tr}[C\Omega]$.
 In this formulation, the performance operator $\Omega$ absorbs all components independent of the optimization variable $C$ representing the strategy $\mathcal{C}$ (see Appendix~\ref{app:proof_universal_no-go} for the explicit expression).